Thursday Challenge “MUSIC” (Bands, Musicians, Instruments, iPod, Headset,…)

 Bikram…you should have taken a video as well….
 I resembles a flute.. does it also sound like one??

-.. ah well maybe next time i go there i will keep that in mind … or ask one of my friends ot make a video and send it ..
+Yes i should have :(.. ah well maybe next time i go there i will keep that in mind … or ask one of my friends ot make a video and send it ..

 It has a bolder sound then the flute …